-Yurts make camping easy as you only need to bring sleeping bags or bedding, cooking utensils, eating supplies, clothes and a towel!
-We have three 21’ diameter yurts that sleep up to 6 adults and 7 smaller yurts that sleep 4 people.
+Yurts make camping easy, fun and comfortable!
+You only need to bring sleeping bags or bedding, cooking utensils, eating supplies, clothes and a towel!
+We have three 21’ diameter yurts that sleep up to 6 people and 7 smaller yurts that sleep 4 people.
 We offer ADA yurts too!

 Yurts are equipped with:

-- 1 queen size bed (platform and mattress); additional cots available
+- 1 queen size bed (platform and mattress); 2 additional cots are in the yurt

 - Table and chairs